asxcandrew/herd/README.md

 ## Why?

-It’s any piece of software that implements ActivityPub.
-That software can be wildly different in how it looks and what it does!
+Software that implements ActivityPub can be wildly different in how it looks and what it does!
 But the social graph–what we call the people and their connections–is the same.

+- For rich juicy blogs, for users used to modern functionality Herd is the choice.
 - Mastodon is the software built around 500-character text posts.
 - You want a video platform?
 That’s PeerTube.
 - You want something centered on photos and pictures?
 PixelFed is here.